sherifhazem/elite/README.md

 The ELITE backend provides the foundational services for managing elite offers and related business logic.
 This initial setup prepares the project with a clean structure, environment configuration, and basic health monitoring endpoint.

+## Admin Dashboard Localization Update

+- All admin dashboard templates now present their interface text in English, covering navigation labels, the settings management screens, and the communication center views.
+- The existing layout, icons, and right-to-left orientation remain unchanged while the logout and settings entries use consistent English wording.

 ## Prerequisites

 - Python 3.11